 Be nice.
 Or else.

-Content Producer at Xfive Joined about 2 years ago
+Content Producer at Xfive Joined over 2 years ago

 You cannot see the reason for Figma to exists because you live in your "designer on Mac" bubble.
 Figma is available on Windows/Linux while Sketch + Craft is not.
 I know for someone on Mac it's hard to understand what difference it makes, just check the comments under some Adobe XD blog posts from the time when it wasn't available on Mac yet.